Grouping and ungrouping sheets

 - Almost any type of formatting (including text, column, row, and cell), including the removal of formatting

 - Cut, copy, and paste (all methods, including right-drag and drag and drop)

 - Moving, copying, deleting, and coloring the tabs of sheets

 - Several of the options on the Advanced tab of Excel Options, including page breaks, formulas, gridlines, row and column headers, and zeros values.

 Note: When entering group content, be sure to enter only the content that you want to be common to all the sheets in the group.
-If the group of sheets is intended to be quarterly sales reports for two or more month, for example, stop entering group content and ungroup the sheets before entering any content specific to any individual month.
+If the group of sheets is intended to be quarterly sales reports for two or more months, for example, stop entering group content and ungroup the sheets before entering any content specific to any single month.